AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/waitlist-attendance-management.md

 **Note**
 If there are multiple modules in a course and the learner completed only one of them, you can select a single module and click Save.
 If the learner completes all modules of a course, you can click Select All option and click Save.

 Attendance for Adobe Connect based Virtual Classroom session is marked automatically in 2-3 hours after the session.
-Learner's virtual classroom course completion is marked only after the attendance is marked.&nbsp;
+Learner's virtual classroom course completion is marked only after the attendance is marked.